GE sees earnings benefit from Alstom deal at low end of estimate

-NEW YORK (Reuters) - General Electric Co (GE.N) expects benefits from its acquisition of Alstom SA’s (ALSO.PA) power business to come in at the low end of the U.S. conglomerate’s previous estimate for 2016, the company said on Thursday, citing delays in closing the deal.
+NEW YORK, Dec 3 (Reuters) - General Electric Co expects benefits from its acquisition of Alstom SA’s power business to come in at the low end of the U.S. conglomerate’s previous estimate for 2016, the company said on Thursday, citing delays in closing the deal.

 GE said it expects the $10.3 billion deal to add 5 cents a share to earnings in 2016.
 It had earlier forecast the deal would add 5 cents to 8 cents a share.